Today is the 46th anniversary of my entry into the US Navy.

 As you might guess – if you thought about it for a moment – some of my fellow campers struggled to follow the directions provided – not knowing their left from right, or up from down.
 Ah, humanity.
 75 in this particular test group.
 As I do believe in my reflections that it was indeed a test, everyday, for our Company Commander, Hicks.
-And for the rest of us too.
+And for some of the rest of us too.

 At the end of that long day – when Commander Hicks had squared away each of us, in turn, he directed us to put everything back in our lockers and be ready to get it all out first thing the next morning and lay everything out just as it was, currently, on our racks.

-Groans followed by those who had struggled.
+Groans followed, by those who had struggled.

 Then came THE QUESTION.
 “Sir, could we just leave everything on our racks until the morning, and just sleep on the deck (floor)?”